 Joint AMC – Sanquin Landsteiner Laboratory

 Historically there is a strong collaboration with the Amsterdam UMC, location (AMC of the University of Amsterdam.
 The joint AMC – Sanquin Landsteiner Laboratory is mainly housed within Sanquin premises.
 Through this collaboration Sanquin staff members participate in research programs and curricula of the AMC.
-Researchers of Sanquin contribute to the research programs of Amsterdam Center for Infection and Immunity focusing on immunology, (immuno)hematology, and blood-borne infections.
+Researchers of Sanquin contribute to the research programs of Amsterdam Institute for Infection and Immunity focusing on immunology, (immuno)hematology, and blood-borne infections as well as the Cancer Center Amsterdam, focusing on immunotherapy.

 Joint Sanquin – Utrecht University Van Creveld Laboratory